quantify-os/quantify-core/docs/pulsar_assembler.rst

     sched =  add_pulse_information(sched)
     sched = determine_absolute_timing(sched)

-    for all operation in schedule:
+    for all operation in schedule.timing_constraints:
         add operation to separate lists for each resource add pulses to pulse_dict per resource (similar to operation dict)